FelixVita/sample-python-project-structure/README.md

 This is accompanied by the `.\docs\readthedocs_requirements.txt` file, which specifies the dependencies needed to build the documentation on ReadTheDocs.

 With the presence of these two files, and once you've signed up for an account and connected your repo, ReadTheDocs will automatically build and host your documentation every time you push a commit to the main branch.

+For troubleshooting a variety of issues regarding readthedocs-autodoc integration, I found this post on StackOverflow quite helpful: <https://stackoverflow.com/a/71586732>

 ### GitHub Action: Packaging Releases